SivanC/99-scala-problems/README.md

    approach, difficulty, etc.

 ## Impressions
-Stars denote difficulty, from 1-3, as listed in the original problem set
+Stars denote difficulty, from 1 (easiest) to 3 (hardest), as listed in the original problem set

 Problems 1-6(\*): Trivial.
 These will make a good foundation for harder list problems.
 Learned some about exceptions and a lot about testing with MUnit.